_

 “It takes a certain degree of hostility to make it in the world.”
 “Other people are ignorant and inept.”
 “They’re going to regret what they’ve done.”
 “Giving and receiving love is a sign of weakness.”
 “If I don’t take care of things, nobody will.”
 “I shouldn’t have to repeat myself.”
 This kind of thinking characterizes a personality profile called Type A.

 In the 1950s, American cardiologists Meyer Friedman and Raymond Rosenman differentiated four personality types (A, B, C, and D) based on how people reacted to various situations.
 Each person has a combination of traits, even if a certain type predominates.
 Type B personalities are people who are relaxed, cheerful, patient, carefree, uncompetitive and conformist.
 Type C describes people who are systematic, thoughtful, sensitive and prudent.
 While the Type D personality is easily embarrassed, negative, pessimistic and socially inhibited.
-Both the behavior profile of Type A and Type D personalities are considered cardiovascular risk factors as they are more prone to stress, and this negatively impact health.
+Both the behavior profile of Type A and Type D personalities are considered cardiovascular risk factors as they are more prone to stress, and this negatively impacts health.

 These personality types tend to think rigidly, and are almost never satisfied.
 They may have interpersonal conflicts due to their failing to nurture close relationships, and lack close friends.
 Psychologically, they are in a state of physical and mental hyperalertness and this makes them ignore their body’s needs and overlook the importance of rest.
 This state affects the nervous system, leading to a rise in heart rate, blood pressure, muscle tension, cholesterol levels and triglycerides.